plus3it/tardigrade-ci/INTEGRATION_TESTING.md

 # Tardigrade-ci Integration Testing

-The tardigrade-ci `Makefile` provides targets to facilitate automated integration testing of terraform modules through the use of a mock AWS stack.
+The tardigrade-ci `Makefile` provides targets to facilitate integration testing of terraform modules.
+The testing can be manual or automated; if automated, a mock AWS stack is provided by `LocalStack` and `moto`.

 This document describes the integration-specific `Makefile` targets and the environment variables to customize those targets.
-In addition, the steps to try out a test are described as are the potential CI/CD changes to incorporate automated integration testing.
+In addition, the steps to execute a test are described, as are the potential CI/CD changes to incorporate automated integration testing.

 ## Integration test-specific targets and environment variables